DamienHarper/auditor-bundle/doc/22-storage-configuration.md

 By default, DoctrineAuditBundle stores audits in the same database than the tables mapped to entities.

-However, the bundle lets you store audits into a secondary database.
+However, DoctrineAuditBundle lets you store audits into a secondary database (dual database setup).

 **WARNING:** Using a secondary database for storing audits **breaks atomicity** provided by the bundle by default.
 Audits persistence operations are performed into different transactions than entity persistence operations.